Terms & Conditions

 10.1.
-In order to fulfil the obligations of the present contract, the Wedding Planner is not bound to specific working times, number of hours, regularity, schedules or places.
+In order to fulfil the obligations of the present contract, the Wedding Planner is not bound to specific working times, a number of hours, regularity, schedules, or places.

 10.2.
 The communication between the Clients and the Wedding Planner will be done exclusively by e-mail, or during the scheduled phone, Skype calls, or live meetings.
 The Wedding Planner shall respond to e-mails from the Clients on a timely basis and in any event as soon as reasonably practicable, following receipt of such e-mails.

 10.5.
-Information is given or requests made during Skype, phone calls or personal meetings need to be summarized and confirmed by e-mail.
+Given information or requests made during Skype, phone calls or personal meetings need to be summarized and confirmed by e-mail.
 In case of discussions that cause contractual changes, the new stipulations will be outlined by the Wedding Planner in an annexe to the present contract and submitted to the Clients for signature.
 The changes take effect only after the annexe is signed by both parties.